w3f/polkadot-wiki/docs/learn/learn-xcm.md

 Cross-Consensus Message Format(XCM) aims to be a language to communicate ideas between consensus systems.
 One of Polkadot's promises is that of interoperability, and XCM is the vehicle through which it will deliver this promise.
 Simply, it is a standard that allows protocol developers to define the data and origins which their chains can send and recieve from.
-Out of the box it comes with a VM that allows for customization of execution as well as the following properties:
+Out of the box, it comes with a VM that allows for customization of execution as well as the following properties:

 1. **Asynchronous**: XCM messages in no way assume that the sender will be blocking on its